 Measuring goals that are actions will result in trivial measures whose values really only take one of two values: done, or not done.
 These measures don’t give you feedback about whether the action achieved the result you intended.
 They just encourage doing stuff, irrespective of whether that stuff works or not.

 When your goal is phrased as the completion of an action or project by a specified date, it’s a milestone.
 For example:

 - Performance and development model in place for all staff by June 2015.

 - Implement an Innovation Framework by December 2015.

 - Create a Service Catalogue by end of April 2015.

-Measuring goals that are milestones is very similar to measuring goals that are actions.
+Measuring goals that are milestones is project management, not performance management.
 You’re not really measuring anything, you’re just ticking it off or not.
 Milestones just encourage getting something finished on time.
-That’s why this type of goal is also just part of project management, not performance management.

 Goals that are targets